mario-guerra/mario-guerra.github.io/src/content/documentation/api_design_guidelines.md

 ---
-title: "REST API Design Guidelines"
+title: "API Design Guidelines"
-description: "Best practices for designing high-quality, maintainable, and performant REST APIs."
+description: "Technical guidelines for designing high-quality, maintainable, and performant REST APIs."
-heroImage: "/assets/images/API_Design.jpeg"
+heroImage: "/assets/images/API_Design_Guidelines.jpeg"
-slug: "api_guidelines"
+slug: "api_design_guidelines"
 ---

 ## Introduction

-This document outlines best practices for designing high-quality, maintainable, and performant REST APIs.
-They reflect industry standards and lessons learned from working with first-party and third-party developers using TypeSpec to build real-world APIs at scale.
+This document outlines technical best practices for designing high-quality, maintainable, and performant REST APIs.
+They reflect industry standards and lessons learned from working with first-party and third-party developers to build real-world APIs at scale.

+These guidelines focus on the technical aspects of API design to help developers create consistent, usable, and reliable APIs.
+For strategic and organizational aspects of API programs, see the [API Strategy and Governance Guide](/documentation/api_strategy_governance), and for implementation guidance, see the [API Lifecycle Management Guide](/documentation/api_lifecycle_management).

 > _**NOTE:** These guidelines are not meant to represent or inform any particular cloud service implementation, they are meant to be generic.
 However, I've noted where Azure does things a specific way where applicable, mainly for my own reference._

 ---

-## Core Principles
+## Core Design Principles

 1. **API-First Design**
    * Design your API before implementation
    * Use tools like TypeSpec to define your API contract
+   * Consider both internal and external consumption patterns

 2. **Consistency**
    * Apply uniform patterns across all endpoints
+   * Ensure consistency with enterprise-wide API standards
+   * Provide consistent experiences for API consumers

 3. **Simplicity**
    * Keep your API as simple as possible while meeting requirements
+   * Design for the consumer's needs, not your implementation
+   * Differentiate internal service APIs from partner/external APIs

 4. **Evolution**
    * Design for growth without breaking existing clients
+   * Plan for long-term API lifecycle management
+   * Balance backward compatibility with innovation

+---

+## API Design Guidelines

+### Consistency Principles

+* **Naming Conventions**
+  * Use domain-driven naming that reflects the business context
+    * *Names should map to business capabilities rather than implementation details*
+    * *Avoid technical jargon that obscures the business purpose*
+  * Maintain consistent casing and plurality patterns
+    * *Use singular nouns for resources, plural for collections*
+    * *Apply camelCase or snake_case consistently across all services*
+  * Establish glossary of approved terms and concepts
+    * *Standardize terminology across APIs to prevent cognitive load*
+    * *Align API vocabulary with industry-standard terminology*

+### Resource Modeling

+* **Resource Representations**
+  * Model resources based on business entities, not database tables
+    * *The public contract should hide implementation details*
+    * *Resources should represent meaningful business objects with clear lifecycles*
+  * Balance between normalization and denormalization
+    * *Optimize representations for consumption rather than storage*
+    * *Consider embedding frequently accessed related data to reduce round trips*
+  * Design for evolvability through extensions
+    * *Include extension points for future capabilities*
+    * *Use properties that allow for capability discovery*

+### URL Design

+* **Path Structure**
+  * Create hierarchical paths that reflect resource relationships
+    * *Express ownership and containment through path structure*
+    * *Limit path depth to maintain understandability*
+  * Use path parameters for identity, query parameters for filtering
+    * *Resource identifiers belong in the path*
+    * *Optional or variable selection criteria belong in query string*
+  * Establish conventions for collection pagination and filtering
+    * *Standardize pagination parameters across all collection endpoints*
+    * *Create consistent filtering patterns that compose well*

+### Method Usage

+* **HTTP Methods**
+  * Apply HTTP methods according to their semantic meaning
+    * *GET for retrieval, POST for creation, PUT for replacement, PATCH for updates*
+    * *Maintain idempotency where appropriate (GET, PUT, DELETE)*
+  * Define consistent success and error responses
+    * *2xx responses should have consistent structure*
+    * *Error responses should provide actionable information*
+  * Support bulk operations for efficiency
+    * *Enable batch processing for common operations*
+    * *Maintain atomicity guarantees for batch operations*

 ---